silvaarmando/moveit-next/README.md

 <br>

-- [ ] Secont Class - Unraveling Next.js
+- [x] Secont Class - Unraveling Next.js

 <p
   align="capitalize"
 >
-Knowing Next.js, understanding SPA, SSR and SSG, creating a React application with Next.js, migrating our project, reviewing the project structure.
+Knowing Next.js, understanding SPA, SSR and SSG, and when to use certain technology, creating a React application with Next.js, migrating our project, reviewing the project structure.
+Creating Profile components, CompletedChallenges CountDown and hooking the CountDown component.
 </p>

 <br />